The best time to start protecting your future is now

 - There’s a payment limit each year which is called the annual allowance.
 If total payments to this and all your pension plans exceed the annual allowance the excess will normally be subject to a tax charge.
 The annual allowance is £40,000.

-- From 2016/17, if you have an income (including the value of any pension contributions) of over £150,000 and an income (excluding pension contributions) in excess of £110,000 you’ll be subject to a reduced annual allowance.
+- If you have an income (including the value of any pension contributions) of over £150,000 and an income (excluding pension contributions) in excess of £110,000 you’ll be subject to a reduced annual allowance.

-- Taking certain types of retirement benefit will mean that you will be subject to the money purchase annual allowance (MPAA) of £10,000.
-You will still have an annual allowance of £40,000 in total, but no more than £10,000 can be paid into defined contribution (money purchase) pensions leaving the balance of £30,000 for other pension savings.
+- Taking certain types of retirement benefit will mean that you will be subject to the money purchase annual allowance (MPAA) of £4,000.
+You will still have an annual allowance of £40,000 in total, but no more than £4,000 can be paid into defined contribution (money purchase) pensions leaving the balance for other pension savings.

 You can choose from a wide range of funds; the ones that are most suitable for you will depend on your retirement goals and your attitude to risk.
 Your payments will be invested in the funds that you choose with the aim of growing your pension fund.
 You need to be aware that, regardless of which funds you choose, the value of your investment can go down as well as up and and you may get back less than has been invested.